Medical Services

 Remote Location Medical Support

-From remote Amazon jungle and high-altitude Andes locations, our teams bring comprehensive medical capabilities to every location.
-We plan for extended response times and carry equipment suited to Peruvian terrain.
+Our teams bring full medical skills to every site, from remote Amazon jungle to high-altitude Andes locations.
+We plan for longer response times and carry gear suited to Peruvian terrain.

 03.